Bbo-91/Apriori-Algorithm/README.md

 # Apriori-Algorithm
-Apriori algorithm in pyhton from scratch
+Apriori algorithm in pyhton from scratch using Jupyter notebook